Robustly Safe Compilation or, Efficient, Provably Secure Compilation: via Trace-based Backtranslation

 \hrule

 \hrule

 }{mon-st-act-rel}{Heap, state and action relations.}

-With this relation we define a backwards simulation lemma (\Cref{thm:back-sim}) that is necessary for the \rscomp proof (and that can also yield whole program compiler correctness). \begin{lemma}[Backward simulation] \end{lemma} The partial bijection $\beta$ grows as we consider successive steps of program execution in our proof.
-For example, if executing \src{\letnew{x}{e}{s}} creates some source location \src{\ell}, then executing its compiled counterpart will create some target location \trg{n}.
-At this point we add $(\src{\ell}, \trg{n}, \trg{\bot})$ to $\beta$.
+With this relation we state a backwards simulation lemma (\Cref{thm:back-sim}) that is necessary for the \rscomp proof (and that can also yield whole program compiler correctness).
+Technically, since the semantics is deterministic, this lemma is derived from \emph{forward} simulation, which is the same statement but with the source and target reductions swapped~\cite{leroy2}. \begin{lemma}[Backward simulation] \end{lemma} The partial bijection $\beta$ grows as we consider successive steps of program execution in our proof.
+For example, if executing \src{\letnew{x}{e}{s}} creates some source location \src{\ell}, then executing its compiled counterpart will create some target location \trg{n} and then protect that location with a fresh capability \trg{k}.
+At this point we add $(\src{\ell}, \trg{n}, \trg{k})$ to $\beta$.

 \paragraph{Monitor Relation} In \Cref{sec:rsc-theory}, we left the monitor relation abstract.
 Here, we define it for our two languages.
 Two monitors are related when they can \emph{simulate} each other on related heaps.
 Given a monitor-specific relation $\src{\sigma} \relate \trgb{\sigma}$ on monitor states, we say that a relation \mc{R} on source and target monitors is a \emph{bisimulation} if the following hold whenever $\src{M}=\src{(\set{\sigma},\monred,\sigma_0,\ell_{root},\sigma_c)}$ and $\trg{M} = \trg{(\trgb{\set{\sigma}},\monred,\trgb{\sigma}_0,k_{root},\trgb{\sigma}_c)}$ are related by \mc{R}: \begin{enumerate} \item $\src{\sigma_0} \relate \trg{\trgb{\sigma}_0}$, and $\src{\sigma_c} \relate \trg{\trgb{\sigma}_c}$, and \item For all $\beta$ containing $(\src{\ell_{root}}, \trg{0}, \trg{k_{root}})$ and all $\src{H}, \trg{H}$ with $\src{H} \relatebeta \trg{H}$: \begin{enumerate} \item $(\src{\sigma_c}, \src{H}, \_) \in \src{\monred}$ iff $(\trg{\trgb{\sigma}_c}, \trg{H}, \_) \in \trg{\monred}$, and \item $(\src{\sigma_c}, \src{H}, \src{\sigma'}) \in \src{\monred}$ and $(\trg{\trgb{\sigma}_c}, \trg{H}, \trg{\trgb{\sigma}'}) \in \trg{\monred}$ imply